Bruno Méndez (footballer): Internacional (loan)

+On 1 July 2021, Corinthians sent Méndez on a one-year loan to fellow Série A club Internacional.

+Granada

+On 26 December 2023, La Liga side Granada announced that Méndez would join the club on 1 January 2024.

+Toluca

+On 9 July 2024, Méndez joined Liga MX club Toluca.

 International career

 Youth

 Méndez is a former Uruguay youth international and has represented his nation at different age levels.
-He was also the captain of Uruguay team at 2019 South American U-20 Championship, 2019 FIFA U-20 World Cup and 2019 Pan American Games.
+He was also the captain of Uruguay team at the 2019 South American U-20 Championship, 2019 FIFA U-20 World Cup and the 2019 Pan American Games.

 Senior

-Following the injuries of Diego Godín and Marcelo Saracchi, he received maiden call-up to Uruguay senior team for friendlies against Brazil and France in November 2018.
+Following the injuries of Diego Godín and Marcelo Saracchi, Méndez received his first call-up to the Uruguay senior team for friendlies against Brazil and France in November 2018.
 He made his debut in a friendly that was played in London against Brazil on 16 November 2018 and played the full game.

 On 21 October 2022, Méndez was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.